 - plants of course!
 Try herbs, succulents etc.

 I’m using a combination of succulents and Himalaya mix potted plants from Ikea.
-At $3.99 each, they’re a real bargain and I was grateful to be able to find them at this time of year!
+At $3.99 each, they’re a real bargain and I’m grateful to find them this time of year!

-Although I used 5 bottles for my hanging garden, you could make as many as you like.
+Although I use 5 bottles for my hanging garden, you can make as many as you like.
 When the weather gets better outdoors, they would make a great hanging screen on a massive scale too!

 To start, remove the label from the soda bottle.
-I used the label to cut out a rectangular piece measuring 5 1/4″ x 3″.
+Use the label to cut out a rectangular piece measuring 5 1/4″ x 3″.
 I folded the label in half lengthwise and marked the centre of each side.

 Mark the four corners with the black marker and measure out no less than 5/16″ from the centre on each side and place two more dots on the bottle.

 Remove the label.
-Apply two pieces of masking tape to a metal ruler and place on the bottle lining up two of the dots you marked with the black marker.
+Then apply two pieces of masking tape to a metal ruler and place on the bottle lining up two of the dots you marked with the black marker.
 The metal ruler should be placed on the outside of the line you’re going to cut – it will give you a cleaner line when using the wood burner.

 I use a wood burner to cut through the plastic (you could also cut the plastic with an X-acto knife instead).
 Make sure you’re using the tool in a well ventilated area; doing this step outdoors is ideal.
 Also ensure sure you have a heat-proof surface to leave it on while you work – and to be safe in case you forget to unplug it!
 I leave mine on stand with a metal tray beneath it.